Balance Payments and Refunds API

 These are the same safeguards as the admin tools:

 - The payee must already have an order on the event.
-You cannot record a payment for an email that has never ordered.
+You cannot record anything for an email that has never ordered.
 If you try, you get

 422 unprocessable_entity. - A refund cannot exceed the total ever paid by that payee on the event.
 An over-refund returns